awsdocs/amazon-aurora-user-guide/doc_source/DBActivityStreams.md

 # Using Database Activity Streams with Amazon Aurora<a name="DBActivityStreams"></a>

 Monitoring your database activity can help you provide safeguards for your database and help to meet compliance and regulatory requirements\.
-One way of monitoring database activity with Amazon Aurora is to use the database activity streams feature\.
+To monitor database activity with Amazon Aurora, you can use the Database Activity Streams feature\.
 Database activity streams provide a near real\-time data stream of the database activity in your relational database\.
 When you integrate database activity streams with monitoring tools, you can monitor and audit database activity\.

 Beyond external security threats, managed databases need to provide protection against insider risks from database administrators \(DBAs\)\.
 Database activity streams help protect your databases from internal threats by controlling DBA access to the database activity streams\.
 Thus, the collection, transmission, storage, and subsequent processing of the stream of database activity is beyond the access of the DBAs that manage the database\.